The benefits of entering The Princess Royal Training Awards

 There is something a little bit magical about The Princess Royal and that stardom element.
 So that definitely gives it an extra edge which we wouldn’t have had with another award” – 2022 recipient.

-The awards are free to enter from start to finish and any organisation which applies and doesn’t get the award, gets detailed feedback which can be used to both develop their training programme and apply again in a future year.
-For those that do go on to achieve the award, the journey doesn’t end there and recipients are invited to join an active Alumni network of 600+ members who all believe in the power of investing in learning and development.
+The awards are free to enter from start to finish and Award recipients are invited to join an active Alumni network of 600+ members who all believe in the power of investing in learning and development.
+When it comes to the impact of getting a Princess Royal Training Award, the most recent survey with Award recipients showed:

-Entering the Princess Royal Training Awards
+Princess Royal Training Awards 2024

 Previous recipients

-Entering the Princess Royal Training Awards
+Princess Royal Training Awards Winners 2023 Labcorp

-Entering the Princess Royal Training Awards
+Princess Royal Training Awards Benefits to Recipients

 Entering The Princess Royal Training Awards